Running a single-user Mastodon instance

 Block storage.

 Using block storage for media storage is absolutely essential, even for single user instances.
 Doubly so if you want to connect to a relay, which you absolutely should (more on that later).
-My single user instance uses around 180 GB of media storage (and that's with aggressively clearing out the media cache).
+My single user instance uses around 120 GB of media storage (and that's with aggressively clearing out the media cache).

 AWS S3 was obviously the first block storage that came to mind, but they are far more expensive (I used them for about half a month, and paid about $6 just for that half month).
-The issue isn't so much storage cost, but that with S3 you pay for putting files there, and for deleting them, and Mastodon does a lot of both.
+The issue with AWS isn't so much storage cost, but that with S3 you pay for putting files there, and for deleting them, and Mastodon does a lot of both.

 Which software?